Anxiety Therapy Groups

-Through sharing experiences, feelings, and thoughts in an open, accepting, and supporting environment, participants will be able to get closer to their own issues and their own solutions, drawing on a group-therapy approach.
+Through sharing experiences, feelings, and thoughts in an open, accepting, and supportive environment, participants will be able to get closer to their own issues and their own solutions, drawing on a group-therapy approach.

 Meetings build on each other both in terms of contents, practice, and familiarity with the people and the process.

-Our open group allows one to enter at any time, as space permits) and our other group is closed after the first couple of sessions (up to 10 people).
+Our open group allows one to enter at any time, as space permits).
+Our other group is closed after the first couple of sessions (up to 10 people).

 The open group offers many of the same benefits of our closed group without commitment to any number of sessions.